spice-herald/RQpy/README.md

 `python setup.py clean`
 `python setup.py install --user`

 This package requires python 3.6 or greater.
-Use of the much of the functionality in the `io` and `process` submodules requires an installation of `scdmsPyTools`.
+Use of the much of the functionality in the `io` and `process` submodules requires an installation of `scdmsPyTools` for IO purposes.

+This package also requires a Fortran compiler for installation.
+We recommend installing `gfortran`, which can be done via `sudo apt-get install gfortran` on Linux.